 - Timeframe.
 Registration shall take place as soon as possible, at maximum within five (5) business days of referral or initial client contact.
 If there is an indication that the client may be facing imminent loss of medication or is facing other forms of medical crisis, the registration process will be expedited and appropriate intervention may take place. - Eligibility and Qualification Determination.
-The service provider shall obtain the necessary information to establish the client's eligibility via the Eligibility Verification Form (EVF); See Requirements to be Eligible and Qualify for Services:https://www.ochealthinfo.com/civica/filebank/blobdload.asp?BlobID=1181 - Demographic Information.
-The service provider shall obtain the appropriate and necessary demographic information to complete registration; this includes basic information about the client's HIV medical history, living situation, employment and financial status, service linkages, and emergency contact information. - Provision of Information.
+The service provider shall obtain the necessary information to establish the client's eligibility.
+See Requirements to be Eligible and Qualify for Services: https://ochealthinfo.com/about-hca/public-health-services/services/diseases-conditions/disease-information/hiv-planning/services/resources/hiv-pcs - Demographic Information.
+The service provider shall obtain the appropriate and necessary demographic information to complete registration; this includes, but is not limited to basic information about the client's HIV medical history, living situation, employment and financial status, service linkages, and emergency contact information. - Provision of Information.
 The service provider shall explain what the service(s) entail and provide information to the client.
 The provider shall also provide the client with information about resources, care, and treatment (included in the HIV Client Handbook). - Required Documentation.
 The provider shall develop the following forms in accordance with state and local guidelines.
 The following forms shall be signed and dated by each client. - ARIES Consent: Clients shall be informed of the AIDS Regional Information and Evaluation System (ARIES).
 The ARIES consent must be signed at registration prior to entry into the ARIES database and every three (3) years thereafter.
-The signed consent form shall indicate (1) whether the client agree to the use of ARIES in recording and tracking their demographic, eligibility and service information and (2) whether the client agrees to share select information contained in ARIES with other agencies in the Ryan White system of care. - HMIS Consent: Clients shall be informed of the Homeless Management Information System (HMIS).
+The signed consent form shall indicate (1) whether the client agrees to the use of ARIES in recording and tracking their demographic, eligibility, and service information; and (2) whether the client agrees to share select information contained in ARIES with other funded agencies in the ARIES database. - HMIS Consent (If receiving Housing services): Clients shall be informed of the Homeless Management Information System (HMIS).
 The HMIS consent must be signed at registration prior to entry into the HMIS database. - Confidentiality and Release of Information (ROI)/Authorization to Disclose (ATD): When discussing client confidentiality, it is important not to assume that the client's family or partner knows the HIV-positive status of the client.
 Part of the discussion about client confidentiality should include inquiry about how the client wants to be contacted (at home, at work, by mail, by phone, etc.).
 If there is a need to disclose information about a client to a third party, including family members, clients shall be asked to sign a ROI/ATD form, authorizing such disclosure.
 A ROI/ATD form describes the situations under which a client's information can be released and includes the name of the agency and/or person with whom information will be shared, the specific information to be shared, duration of the release consent, and the client's signature.
 This form may be signed at registration prior to the actual need for disclosure.
 The ROI/ATD may be cancelled or modified by the client at any time.
-For agencies and information covered by the Health Insurance Portability and Accountability Act (HIPAA), the ROI/ATD must be a HIPAA-compliant disclosure.
+For agencies and information covered by the HIPAA), the ROI/ATD must be a HIPAA-compliant disclosure.

-• Consent for Treatment: Signed by the client, agreeing to receive services/treatment.
+o Consent for Treatment: Signed by the client, agreeing to receive services/treatment.

-The following forms shall be signed and dated by each client except for those receiving Early Intervention Services or Outreach Services.
+The following forms shall be signed and dated by each client except for those receiving EIS or Outreach Services.
 The forms shall be posted in a location that is accessible to clients.
 For documents available in the HIV Client Handbook, completed forms may indicate that the client has received the HIV Client Handbook.